Is Dynamical Dark Energy Necessary? DESI BAO and Modified Recombination

-In our study of $\Lambda$CDM with a modified recombination history, we follow the methodology of~\cite{Mirpoorian:2024fka} (see also~\cite{Lee:2022gzh,Lynch:2024gmp,Lynch:2024hzh} for related work).
+In our study of $\Lambda$CDM with a modified recombination history, we follow the methodology of~\cite{Mirpoorian:2024fka} (see also~\cite{Lee:2022gzh,Lynch:2024gmp} for related work).
 Specifically, we use a four-parameter (4-par) model for the redshift evolution of the ionized fraction $x_e(z)$, inspired by scenarios with primordial magnetic fields (PMF)~\cite{Jedamzik:2023rfd}.
 The model modifies the standard recombination history $x_e^{(0)}(z)$, computed for a given cosmology, by shifting it in redshift by $\Delta z_{\rm shift}$ and introducing a Gaussian-shaped bump centered at $z_{\rm b}$ with amplitude $A_{\rm b}$ and width $\sigma_{\rm b}$: $x_e(z) = x_e^{(0)}(z - \Delta z_\mathrm{shift}) (1 + A_\mathrm{b} \exp[-(z - z_\mathrm{b})^2/2 \sigma_\mathrm{b}^2])$.
-This parametrization captures a range of modified recombination histories that can improve the fit to Planck data while accommodating significantly higher values of the Hubble constant.
-Such models generally lead to earlier recombination, a reduced sound horizon, and hence a larger value of $H_0$~\cite{Mirpoorian:2024fka}.
+This parametrization captures a range of modified recombination histories that can improve the fit to the combination of Planck CMB and DESI BAO data, while accommodating significantly higher values of the Hubble constant.
+As shown in~\cite{Mirpoorian:2024fka}, the 4-par model performs as well as a more flexible 7-node cubic-spline parameterization similar to that used in {\tt ModRec}~\cite{Lynch:2024gmp,Lynch:2024hzh,ACT:2025tim,SPT-3G:2025bzu}, while reducing the risk of overfitting the data.
+Such models allow for earlier recombination, a reduced sound horizon, and hence a larger value of $H_0$~\cite{Mirpoorian:2024fka}.
 The net effect is an increase in $r_{\rm d}h$ and a decrease in $\Omega_m$, bringing the 4-par model into good agreement with DESI BAO observations.
 We now compare its performance to that of the $w_0w_a$ model.